Brendan-Bruner/OOAnimal/README.md

 * Failing to implement an inherited interface or pure virtual method

 More information on this will be provided later.

-##A Note on Coding Style

-I prefer not to typedef structs, so I will follow that style through this README.
-It is entirely up to the developer and not required by CObject to do this.

 ##A Simple Class